Why Inconsistent Branding Is Costing You Customers

 Frequently Asked Questions

 Often faster than expected.
-Once messaging and visuals are aligned, marketing becomes more effective because every touchpoint reinforces the same idea.
+Once messaging and visuals are aligned, marketing becomes more effective because each touchpoint reinforces the same idea.
+This reduces confusion and helps build recognition more quickly.

 Inconsistent branding doesn’t usually feel like the problem.